valory-xyz/autonolas-tokenomics-subgraph/README.md

 ## Monorepo Architecture

 This repository is a monorepo that houses multiple subgraph projects.
-The goal is to maintain a centralized, organized, and consistent structure for all subgraphs related to the Autonolas ecosystem which are not self hosted. or are hosted on platform like The Graph Studio or Alchemy.
+The goal is to maintain a centralized, organized, and consistent structure for all subgraphs related to the Autonolas ecosystem which are hosted on platform like The Graph Studio or Alchemy.

 ### Key Directories